MINI CHERRY PIE FOR THOSE MOMENTS YOU WANT A SNACK

 I was fortunate as I found cherries that were on sale and yes some (not a lot) were really soft and went in the bin but these are excellent for making cherry pie fillings as they are fairly ripe.

-It’s the easiest cherry pie filling you will make ever make and you’ll wonder why you even bothered buying canned cherry pie filling in the first place besides convenience.
+It’s the easiest cherry pie filling you will make ever make and you’ll wonder why you even bothered buying canned cherry pie filling.

 - 4 cups of pitted cherries of your choice (sour or sweet)